President Michael T. Benson

 A Visionary President

 Dr. Benson has worked and studied abroad for seven years in Italy (he is fluent in spoken and written Italian), England and Israel.
-He contributed to the Huffington Post on higher education and other issues for more than five years as a featured writer.
-His book, Harry S. Truman and the Founding of Israel (Praeger, 1997), has been hailed as a landmark work in the area of American foreign policy and the U.S. presidency.
+Michael was a regular contributor to the Huffington Post as a featured voice on higher education and other issues for six years and his articles have appeared in various publications including the Jerusalem Post, the Kansas City Star, the Louisville Courier Journal, the Lexington Herald-Leader and Inside Higher Ed.
+His book, Harry S. Truman and the Founding of Israel (Praeger 1997), has been hailed as a landmark work in the research of American foreign policy and the U.S. presidency.

 A Servant Leader